clarkfitzg/phd_research/notes/merge.md

 can lead to a more coherent view of computations on data.
 But it really only focuses on one, sometimes two tables.

+John Mount's new `rquery` package takes a single query based on Codd's relational operators and generates SQL targeting Postgres and Spark.
+This limits it to only doing things that one can do in SQL.
+They acknowledge that queries can be optimized before SQL generation, but it doesn't seem that they try to optimize them directly.
+The dplyr SQL generation approach is pretty similar.

 Wikipedia has some interesting [material on natural joins](https://en.wikipedia.org/wiki/Join_(SQL)#Natural_join).
 They claim natural joins are not practical in real world databases because there might